 Practical Tips: Celebrating New Year in Chiang Mai

 Where to celebrate: Tha Phae Gate in the old city of Chiang Mai is the centre of the celebrations.
 People start gathering from 7 pm onwards, till past midnight.
-If you arrive early, go to some of the nearby Buddhist temples (follow the direction of the lanterns floating in the sky) to release your first paper lantern amid Buddhist chanting.
+If you arrive early, go to some of the nearby Buddhist temples to experience some relaxing Buddhist chanting.

 Where to buy sky paper lanterns: These can be bought at the Buddhist temples, or from vendors at Tha Phae Gate.
 In 2017, they cost 40-60 Baht.

 Environmental impact of paper lanterns: The lanterns are primarily made of rice paper, and have a thin wire below on which is attached a small piece of wax, to be set alight to release the lantern.
 Hot air created by the flames pushes the lantern up in the air.
 The paper is biodegradable; the wire is not.
 According to the Guardian, sky lanterns have been banned in Vietnam.